 The Majic of Techvolution

-We call it genius when someone uses existing technology to make a new tool.
-Happily, these trailblazers are self-motivated and we already celebrate their genius and innovations.
-But innovation isn’t the only step to Techvolution.
-Only when the extras use a tool do we evolve.
+We call someone a genius when he or she uses existing technology to make a new tool.
+Happily, these trailblazers are self-motivated and we already celebrate their intellect and innovations.
+But innovation isn’t the only step toward Techvolution.
+We truly evolve only when the extras choose to accept and use a new tool.

-So, what trick does Nature play on extras to reach for new tools and risk Darth Blockbuster’s wrath.
-The answer is a force inside our souls.
+So, what trick does Nature play on extras to reach for new tools and risk Darth Blockbuster’s wrath?
+The answer is a force found within us all.

-Unlike evolution, the trick is not magic, because extras understand they’re dropping one tool and attaching another; like swapping out the DVD player for Netflix.
-Yet, there’s still something wonderfully mystical about choosing to leave one’s comfort zone to learn a new cyborgolgy, I call it majic.
-Pronounced like magic, but spelled differently to note it’s the free choice of a regular person to evolve life, even if they don’t know exactly how when they jump in.
+Unlike evolution, the trick is not actually akin to magic we won’t ever be able to fully decipher or replicate.
+The different is that extras understand they’re dropping one tool and familiarizing themselves with another, like when swapping out the DVD player for Netflix.
+Yet there’s still something wonderfully mystical about choosing to leave one’s comfort zone to learn a new cyborgolgy.
+I call it majic; it’s pronounced like magic, but spelled differently to note the key difference to its homonym: it’s the free choice of a regular person to proactively and intentionally evolve, even if they don’t know exactly how they will when they make the decision to do so.
+Majic encompasses our yearning to explore, to learn, to evolve, to live to our fullest potential.
+It’s the first step to a different tomorrow.

-We underappreciate how cool it is to learn new tools.
-But every time try we’re like a drowning desert fox wearing fins and goggles yelling “I’m getting better!”.
-And, it’s majic that has us keep jumping in.
+Typically, we underappreciate how cool it is to learn new tools.
+But every time we try, we’re like a drowning desert fox wearing fins and goggles and yelling “I’m getting better!” as he flounders in the water.
+Pushing our boundaries is what life is all about.
+I It’s majic that keeps us jumping back into the water and out of our comfort zone.

 Think of majic like a bonding agent.
-Carbon atoms are sticky and thereby bond other atoms to form the Universe’s many molecules.
-Genius in the protagonist’s minds bonds existing ideas into original ones.
-Good storytelling bonds audiences with different worlds and glues them to their seats.
+Carbon atoms are sticky and thereby bond other atoms to form the universe’s many molecules.
+Genius in the protagonists’ minds bonds existing ideas with original ones.
+Good storytelling bonds audiences with different worlds and glues them to their seats as they grow rapt with attention.
 And majic bonds people’s minds and bodies with new tools to advance humanity in the story of civilization.

-Techvolution is the ruling philosophy letting extras majically bond with any tool they want so they can solve frontline problems.
-And what do we do when the rules say it’s wrong?
-Stargazer, let’s find out with a quick lesson.
+Techvolution is the ruling philosophy that encourages extras to “majically” bond with any tool they want so they can solve frontline problems.

+Yet what do we do when the rules say it’s wrong?